KptnKMan/lambda-update-route53/README.md

 ### Preparing App Locally

 There are a few methods to prepare and run this app.
+The app will check variables in priority order, and will stop checking when a full set is found.

 - Use runtime args only
 - Use runtime args + Environment Variables
 - Use runtime args + `settings_file.py`
 - Use Docker

-The app will check variables in priority order, and will stop checking when a full set is found for each:

-- 1st: Use argument flags at runtime
-- 2nd: Use Environment Variables
-- 3rd: Use a settings_file.py file
-- 4th: (Extra) Run it using Docker

 ### Prep variables